ontolex/morph/index.md

 ### Word Formation Rules

 In addition to relations between morphologically related lexemes, one can be interested in expressing the formal instructions needed to generate derived lexemes from their bases.
-To do that, another sub-class of [=Rule=] is introduced, alongside [=Inflection Rule=], namely [=Word Formation Rule=].
+To do that, another subclass of [=rule=] is introduced, alongside [=inflection rule=], namely [=word formation rule=].
-Like inflection rules, word formation rules can take as input either the canonical form of the input lexical entry, or another form that is used as the base form, and they can involve specific morphs.
+Like inflection rules, word formation rules can take as input either the canonical form of the input lexical entry or another form that is used as the base form, and they can involve specific morphs.

 <div class="entity" about="morph:WordFormationRule" typeof="owl:Class">